 Ankle Fracture Treatment in Asheville

-An ankle fracture is when bones in the ankle, specifically the tibia and fibula, break partially or completely.
+An ankle fracture occurs when bones in the ankle, specifically the tibia and fibula (the lower leg bones), break partially or completely.
 In an ankle fracture, the tibia and fibula are broken close to the foot.
 These are called the distal ends of the bone.
 The fibula is located on the outside of the leg, and the tibia is located on the inside of the leg.

 Ankle fractures can be minor avulsion injuries, where shards of bone break off, or they can be injuries where the entire distal end of either the tibia or fibula is shattered.
-Ankle fractures often present with tendon and ligament damage.
+Ankle fractures are often accompanied by tendon and ligament damage.

 The most common symptoms of an ankle fracture are: